shubhankarval/Number-Guesser/README.md

 * User selects a range of numbers to guess from.
 * A random integer is generated from that range.
+* User is given fixed number of guesses based on size of the range.
-* Users are given clues as to whether a guess is "too high" or "to low".
+* User is given clues as to whether a guess is "too high" or "to low".

 ## Design